collingreen/djeroku/README.md

 kind of project with a slightly different toolset.

-What Djeroku Uses - A Likely Incomplete List
+What Djeroku Uses - An Incomplete List
 ==============
 - Virtualenv
 - Pip